How to Create and Access a Workshophttp://www.mozilla.org

 a.
 Select the “Edit assessment form” link inside the highlighted green box to the left-hand side of the

 b.
-Here you can dictate the grading Aspects of the submissions.
+Here you can dictate the grading Criterion of the submissions.
 Each aspect can be individually created

 for several layers of directions.